Kīlauea Iki Trail

 Hawai'i Volcanoes National Park

-Overview: If you only have time for one quick hike in the Park, this is probably the best “bang for your buck.”
-This trail traces the northern rim of the Kīlauea Iki (literally little Kīlauea) Crater and then returns to the trailhead across the center of the crater itself.
+This popular trail traces the northern rim of the Kīlauea Iki (literally little Kīlauea) Crater and then returns to the trailhead across the center of the crater itself.
 It’s an exciting and easy hike that crosses warm fifty year old lava with steam issuing from cracks in the earth caused by rainwater that has percolated and boiled.
 Some of the rocks on the crater floor can be too hot to touch!
 Kīlauea Iki is a pit crater that is created by the ground above a void below the earth’s surface giving way and sinking together, usually leaving nearly vertical walls.
 In 1959, lava shot some 1900 feet into the air from Pu’u Pua’i (literally gushing hill) and began filling Kīlauea Iki until it started to drain into the main Kīlauea Caldera.
 There is still a slightly visible “bathtub ring” at the high point of the lava in the crater.
-You can overlook Pua Pua’i from near the Visitor’s Center and walk near it on the Devastation Trail, but you cannot climb or go nearer to it because it is very dangerous.